This new programme is designed to encourage museums to sign up to and embed the Kids in Museums manifesto.

 - The Musical Museum, Richmond

-(Word 58kb, downloads in window) are now available.
+The remaining museums awarded grants will be announced shortly.
 All projects will be completed between June 2019 and February 2020, when London Museum Development will share the projects funded and lessons learnt.